Summertime Triple Berry Jam (Small Batch)

 On these Irish buttermilk scones.
 The biggest question then is if you put the jam first or the cream?!

-Is there ever a day when mixed berry jam smeared on a piece of toast, English muffins, or a soda farl isn’t a good start to the day?
+Is there ever a day when mixed berry jam smeared on a piece of toast, English muffins, or an Irish soda bread farl isn’t a good start to the day?

 Storage